razi-rais/microservices/workshop/readme.md

 Let's look at the bigger picture.
 Here is the story its tells --

  *End user sends a request to http://127.0.0.1:21516 endpoint to access the voting web app.
 Kubernetes voting service is running on a local minikube Kubernetes cluster that is listening to that endpoint.
 It acknowledge the request and check if any pod has labels that matches "type:webapp, env: dev" and if there are it route the request to that pod at port 80.
-Pod takes the request and route it to a container which is running application on port 80 and send the reponse back*
+Pod takes the request and route it to a container which is running application on port 80.
+Web app process the request and send the reponse back.*

 ![voting-app-arch-1](./images/voting-app-arch-1.png)